-Interested prospective students apply to the NOCPH MPH degree through UT website.
-Applicants are required to complete an online application, as well as submit official transcripts from all institutions where they have taken courses (transcripts from institutions outside the US must be translated, evaluated, and reported on the 4.00 scale), 3 letters of recommendation (2 of which must be from persons with a graduate degree), a resume, and a letter of interest (statement of purpose).
+Interested prospective students apply to the MPH degree through UT website.
+Applicants are required to complete an online application, as well as submit official transcripts from all institutions where they have taken courses (transcripts from institutions outside the US must be translated, evaluated, and reported on the 4.00 scale), 3 letters of recommendation (2 of which must be from persons with a graduate degree), a resume, and a letter of statement of purpose.

 The GRE is not required for graduates from an accredited US institution with a GPA \geq 3.00.
-The GRE may be required by the NOCPH MPH Admissions Committee for applicants with a GPA < 3.00.
-The GRE is required for all students graduating from institutions outside the US.
+The GRE may be required by the MPH Admissions Committee for applicants with a GPA < 3.00.
+The GRE is required for all students graduating from institutions outside the US and any student with a GPA \leq 2.7.

-Regular admission to the NOCPH MPH program requires:
+Regular admission to the MPH program requires:

-- An earned bachelor's degree from an accredited college or university - GPA \ge 3.00 (on a 4.00 scale) - All students must have foundation courses in college-level mathematics, and social sciences - ENVH majors must also complete college-level courses in inorganic chemistry, organic chemistry and biological science (biology, biochemistry, anatomy, physiology, etc.) - Public Health Epidemiology majors also must complete college level courses in biological sciences (e.g., biology, biochemistry, anatomy, physiology, etc.) - Public Health Nutrition majors also must have a background in nutrition or medicine with a strong foundation in chemistry, physiology, and nutrition courses. - GRE ≥ 300 (verbal and quantitative) if taken after August 2011 or ≥ 1000 (verbal and quantitative) if taken before August 2011 - GRE analytical writing score \geq 4.0 - TOEFL ≥ 550 (paper-based), ≥ 213 (computer-based), or >79 (IBT) for applicants who graduated from institutions outside the US.
+- An earned bachelor's degree from an accredited college or university - GPA \ge 3.00 (on a 4.00 scale) - All students must have foundation courses in college-level mathematics, and social sciences - Environmental and Occupational Health and Safety majors must also complete college-level courses in organic/inorganic chemistry, organic chemistry and biological science (biology, biochemistry, anatomy, physiology, etc.) - o Public Health Epidemiology majors also must complete college level courses in biological sciences (e.g., biology, biochemistry, anatomy, physiology, etc.) - o Public Health Nutrition majors also must have a background in nutrition or medicine with a strong foundation in chemistry, physiology, and nutrition courses. - TOEFL≥550 (paper-based), ≥213 (computer-based), or >79 (IBT) for applicants who graduated from institutions outside the US.

-Provisional admission to the NOCPH MPH program may be offered with one or more of the following deficiencies:
+Provisional admission to the MPH program may be offered with one or more of the following deficiencies:

-Missing foundation course(s) GPA < 3.00, but > 2.7
+- Missing foundation course(s) - GPA < 3.00, but ≥ 2.7